effector/effector/docs/conventions/naming.md

 ## Effect naming

 Your effects should be postfixed by the `Fx` postfix.
-This thing will let you differentiate your effects from the events.
+It will let you differentiate your effects from the events.

 ```js
 const fetchUserFx = createEffect({